mromarcela/wedowind-challenge-ASCE-EMI/Readme_PyMLDA_Aventa.md

 ### 🚀 Launch the PyMLDA

 You can start the project by running the `PyMLDA_Machine_Learning_for_Damage_Assessment.ipynb` or `pymlda_machine_learning_for_damage_assessment.py` file in the root directory.
-With this, the application settings are loaded from the DI dataset `DI_FRAC_Exp-estimation.xlxs`, which is also available in the repository and described in [1,2].
+With this, the application settings are loaded from the DI dataset `DI_FRAC_Exp-estimation.xlxs`, which is also available in the repository.
 The system starts processing the DI dataset using the selected model and provides some evaluations on it.
 The final output is a classification of the system's healthy condition as damaged or healthy and the damage quantification with a variability associated with the estimation.

 ## 🧩 Contribution Guide